Tartan Week in New York 2024

 The Tartan Day Parade takes place on the closest Saturday to Tartan Day itself.
-2021’s Tartan Day Parade in New York will take place on Saturday the 10th April from 14:00.
+2024‘s Tartan Day Parade in New York will take place on Saturday April 6th from 14:00.

 Tartan Day Parade in New York

-In 2021, the 22nd Annual New York Tartan Day Parade is on the 10th of April at 14:00.
+In 2024, the 26th Annual New York Tartan Day Parade is on the April 6th at 14:00.
 The Parade starts on 45th Street and moves up 6th Avenue to 55th Street.
 Hundreds of bagpipers and drummers in bands from all over America join the parade.
 They wear traditional Scottish dress and march with their clans, associations, societies and even some Scottish Terriers!
 It’s a big event led by a Grand Marshal.
 During the parade, thousands of participants march their way up 6th Avenue, whilst throngs of New York spectators show support along the route.
 If you want to start the celebrations before the parade, head to one of the city’s pubs or bars.

 What else can you expect on Tartan Day?

-Between the 10th and 12th of April 2021 you can also visit Ellis Island: at the Statue of Liberty / Ellis Island National Monument.
-Here, The Clan Currie Society, one of the largest Scottish heritage organisations in the US holds their annual celebrations.
+During the Tartan Day weekend, you can visit Ellis Island: at the Statue of Liberty / Ellis Island National Monument.
+Here, The Clan Currie Society, one of the largest Scottish heritage organisations in the US usually holds their Tartan Day celebrations.
 The free program includes pipers, drummers and highland dancers showcasing Scottish culture.
 Attendees of non-Scottish ancestry get a chance to experience the nation’s traditional music, drink, and tasty food.